joseasoler/tradergen/README.md

   * Ordnance orbital traders will have some grenades in stock.
 * [Vanilla Weapons Expanded - Non-Lethal](https://steamcommunity.com/sharedfiles/filedetails/?id=2454918354)
   * Orbital traders specialized on hunting supplies will frequently have dart guns in stock.

+## Development

+To compile this mod on Windows, you will need to install the [.NET Framework 4.7.2 Developer Pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472).
+On Linux the packages you need vary depending on your distribution of choice.

+Dependencies are managed using NuGet.
+Compiling this project does not require any [external dependencies or extra setup steps](https://ludeon.com/forums/index.php?topic=49914.0).

+## Contributions

+This project encourages community involvement and contributions.
+Check the [CONTRIBUTING](CONTRIBUTING.md) file for details.
+Existing contributors can be checked in the [contributors list](https://gitlab.com/joseasoler/tradergen/-/graphs/main).

 ## License